s-edupuganti/iAnnoying/README.md

 # iAnnoying
-A really shitty app that passes off as a really good April Fools joke.
+A really terrible app that passes off as a really good April Fools joke.